Polynomial Bounds for the Grid-Minor Theorem: Proofs Omitted from Section

-\begin{proof} We say that a balanced partition $(A,B)$ is \emph{good} iff both $G[A]$ and $G[B]$ are connected.
+\begin{proof} We say that a balanced partition $(A,B)$ of $V$ with respect to $\tset$ is \emph{good} if and only if both $G[A]$ and $G[B]$ are connected.
 We start with some initial good balanced partition $(A,B)$ and apply Lemma~\ref{lem:tB-tA-paths} to find a collection of paths $\pset$, and then perform a number of iterations.
 In every iteration, we will either find a new good balanced partition $(A',B')$ with $|E(A',B')|<|E(A,B)|$, or we will establish that the current partition has the required properties (after possibly switching $A$ and $B$).
-In the former case, we continue to the next iteration, and in the latter case we terminate the algorithm and return the current partition $(A,B)$ and $\pset$.
+In the former case, we continue to the next iteration, and in the latter case we terminate the algorithm and return the current partition $(A,B)$ and the set $\pset$ of paths.
 Clearly, after at most $|E|$ iterations, our algorithm is guaranteed to terminate with the desired output.

 The initial partition $(A,B)$ is computed as follows.
 Let $T$ be any spanning tree of $G$, rooted at any vertex.
-Let $v$ be the lowest vertex of $T$ whose subtree contains at least $\frac{\kappa'}{2\Delta}$ terminals.
-Since the degree of every vertex is at most $\Delta$, the subtree of $T$ rooted at $v$ contains at most $\frac{\kappa'} 2+1$ terminals.
+Let $v$ be the lowest vertex of $T$ whose subtree contains at least $\frac{\kappa}{2\Delta}$ terminals.
+Since the degree of every vertex is at most $\Delta$, the subtree of $T$ rooted at $v$ contains at most $\frac{\kappa} 2+1$ terminals.
 We let $A$ contain all vertices in the subtree of $T$ rooted at $v$ (including $v$), and we let $B$ contain all remaining vertices.
-Then both $A$ and $B$ contain at least $\frac{\kappa'}{2\Delta}$ terminals, and both $G[A]$ and $G[B]$ are connected.
+Then both $A$ and $B$ contain at least $\frac{\kappa}{2\Delta}$ terminals, and both $G[A]$ and $G[B]$ are connected.